comsysto/eCharm/README.md

 pip install -r requirements.txt
 ```

+**Trouble Shooting:**

+If pip install is failing during psycopg2 install:

+A) Search for openssl lib path (`which openssl` may help)
+and identify which one is needed for linking the compiler for psycopg2 correctly.
+Then export it as the corresponding LDFLAGS environment variable before pip install, for instance:

+     export LDFLAGS="-L/usr/local/Cellar/openssl@3/3.1.3/lib"

+B) Ubuntu Users:

+Make sure you have the following packages installed:

+- build-essential
+- libgdal-dev
+- libpq5

 #### Set environment variables
 The following configuration parameters need to be set when using eCharm: